Describe the role and function of a router in a network

 It looks up the destination in its routing table.

-If a matching entry is found, the router determines the next‑hop address and the outgoing interface.
+If a matching entry exists, the router determines the next‑hop address and the outgoing interface.

 The packet is transmitted out the selected interface.